kstenerud/concise-encoding/cbe-specification.md

 ### Reference

 A reference is a _non-referring_, _visible_ pseudo-object that acts as a stand-in for an object that has been [marked](#marker) elsewhere in this or another document.
-This can be useful for repeating or cyclic data.
+This could be useful for repeating or cyclic data.
 Unlike other pseudo-objects, references can be used just like regular objects (for example, `(begin-map) ("a key") (reference) (end-container)` is valid).

 A reference begins with the reference type (0x98), followed by either a [marker ID](#marker-id) or a [URI](#uri).